 • you didn't know, and couldn't reasonably be expected to know, that the operator didn't hold a transport service licence and had previously been forbidden to operate.

-You can't appeal on the grounds that vehicle impoundment will cause undue hardship.
+You can't appeal on hardship grounds for a 28-day impoundment.
 The appeal won't be accepted.

 How can I make an appeal?